parkpow/deep-license-plate-recognition/parkpow/auto-file-import-tool/README.md

 ## Configuration

 The system's configuration is done through the `config.ini` file.
-This file is **automatically created** with default values the first time the Docker container is run, inside the `data` folder on your host.
+This file must be **manually created** by the user in the `data` folder on your host.
+An example `config.ini` content is provided below, which you should use as a starting point.

 You can edit this file to adjust the ParkPow Auto File Import Tool's behavior.